VueGWT/vue-gwt/docs-source/book/introduction/README.md

 ##### Why `@JsProperty`?

-Only `JsInterop` attributes of our Class will be accessible in our template.
+Only `JsInterop` attributes and methods of our Class will be accessible in our template.

 Meaning either:

- * Adding the `@JsType` annotation to our Class and setting attributes to `public`
+ * Adding the `@JsType` annotation to our Class and setting attributes/methods to `public`
- * Adding the `@JsProperty` annotation to each attribute and setting them to at least `protected`.
+ * Adding the `@JsProperty`/`@JsMethod` annotation to each attribute/method and setting them to at least `package-protected`.

-In this documentation we chose to use the `@JsProperty` annotation on properties.
+In this documentation we chose to use the `@JsProperty`/`@JsMethod` annotation on properties/methods.

 ##### HTML Template